MaCFP/matl-db/Non-charring/PMMA/NIST/README.md

 * Heating Rate: 10 K/min
 * Temperature program
-  - Initial temperature 300 K
+  - Initial Temperature: 300 K
-  - Isotherm: 1500s (hold at 300K for 1500s)
+  - Initial Isotherm: 1500 s (hold at 300 K for 1500 s)
-  - Maximum Temperature 1000 K
+  - Maximum Temperature: 1000 K
+  - Final Isotherm: None
 * Sample mass: 4.2 mg
 * Sample geometry: Powdered
 * Calibration type: Before each experiment, a baseline test was performed using an empty crucible.
 Temperature/Heat flow calibration were performed every 6 months using a set of 5 [6?] reference materials with melting temperatures between 60-820 C
+* Crucible
+  - Type: Pt-Rh
+  - Volume: 85 ÂµL
+  - Diameter: 6.8 mm
+  - Mass: None
+  - Lid: True
-* Crucible type: Pt-Rh crucibles (outer diameter 6.8mm / volume 85µL) with a lid ( a small hole in the lid allowed for gaseous decomposition products to escape).
+  - Note: Pt-Rh crucibles (outer diameter 6.8mm / volume 85ÂµL) with a lid ( a small hole in the lid allowed for gaseous decomposition products to escape).
 * Carrier Gas
+  - Type: Nitrogen
+  - Flow rate: 50 ml/min
-  - Ultra High Purity (UHP) Nitrogen
+  - Note: Ultra High Purity (UHP) Nitrogen
-  - Flow rate = 50 ml/min
+* Instrument
+  - Type: Netzsch F1 Jupiter
+  - Note: None

 ### Experimental Conditions: MCC
 An FAA microscale combustion calorimeter was used to conduct MCC experiments.
 At the end of each test, the residual solid yield was measured and found to be consistent with the TGA results.